miegir/Miegir.Extensions.Http/README.md

 The following properties of the underlying HttpClientHandler can be configured:
 - AllowAutoRedirect.
 - Proxy.
 This is configured using `ProxyUrl` configuration option.
-If `ProxyUrl` is not empty, the `WebProxy` instance will be created with this url.
-The `WebProxy.Credentials` property is initialized to `NetworkCredential` instance with the following proepties read from options:
+If `ProxyUrl` is not empty, a `WebProxy` instance will be created with this url.
+The `WebProxy.Credentials` property is initialized to `NetworkCredential` instance with the following properties read from options:
     - UserName.
 Will be read from `ProxyUserName`.
     - Password.
 Will be read from `ProxyPassword`.
     - Domain.
 Will be read from `ProxyDomain`.